Lightning Lane Multi Pass Priorities at Magic Kingdom

 Satisfaction Score = 2 out of 13

 Pirates of the Caribbean still has totally fine availability, typically not selling out until about 2 hours before park close.
 But return times at the beginning of the day are already pretty late thanks to a bunch of advance selections heading its way.
-And it can save you something like 8-10 minutes compared to standby, although this varies pretty widely based on time of day and crowd level.
+And it can save you a little over 10 minutes compared to standby, although this varies pretty widely based on time of day and crowd level.
 Satisfaction is high, but it’s an attraction that you could rope drop (regular rope drop only – not early entry) or save for later at night when it’s eerier anyway, freeing you up to make other LLMP reservations.

 3. The Many Adventures of Winnie the Pooh